renaissance-publishing/renaissance/content/chapters/34-alternate-rules.md

   - Players may spend a Fate Point to do the following:

-      - Specify some useful detail about their surroundings—like a window that they can jump through to escape Danger 5, or paint they can use to pretend they have clothes on.
+      - Specify some useful detail about their surroundings — like a window that they can jump through to escape Danger 5, or paint they can use to pretend they have clothes on.
       - Specify some connection they have to an NPC (such as that they